 6.14.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.14.5
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.14.5;

-Use allocatable objects in preference to pointer objects whenever the facilities of allocatable objects are sufficient.
+Use allocatable objects in preference to pointer objects whenever the facilities of allocatable objects are sufficient;

-Use compiler options where available to detect dangling references.
+Use compiler options where available to detect dangling references;

-Enable pointer checking throughout development of code and only disable such checking during production runs when performance requirements cannot be met otherwise.
+Enable pointer checking throughout development of code and only disable such checking during production runs when performance requirements cannot be met otherwise;

-Do not pointer-assign a pointer to a target if the pointer might have a longer lifetime than the target or the target attribute of the target.
-Check actual arguments that are argument associated with dummy arguments that are given the target attribute within the referenced procedure.
+Avoid pointer-assigning a pointer to a target if the pointer might have a longer lifetime than the target or the target attribute of the target, and check actual arguments that are argument associated with dummy arguments that are given the target attribute within the referenced procedure;

 Check for successful deallocation when deallocating a pointer by using the stat= specifier.